Fall Meetings in Vancouver - Know Before You Go!

 - You might also need to check out customs requirements, especially if you’re bringing equipment and materials into Canada for your meeting.
 More details on Canadian Border Services Agency restrictions can be found here.

 - Don’t forget that most US and international cell phone and data plans don’t automatically cover Canada.
-To avoid roaming charges, purchase a Canadian data roaming and calling plan from your provider, or plan on switching to wifi only and connecting with your friends and colleagues via email, What’s App or Facebook.
+To avoid roaming charges, purchase a Canadian data roaming and calling plan from your provider, or plan on switching to wifi only.

 - Looking for more helpful tips?
 Visit our website here.

 Temperatures cool down in Vancouver over the fall months of September, October and November, and things get a little rainy as well.
-But overall, the climate is quite mild, with temperatures ranging from a sunny 18˚C (65˚F) on a sunny September day, through to a rainy 9˚C (48˚F) in later months.
+But overall, the climate is quite mild, with temperatures ranging from a sunny 18˚C (65˚F), through to a rainy 9˚C (48˚F) in later months.
 Check Vancouver’s current and historical weather conditions online here.

 Plan on dressing in light layers, and pack a rain jacket and an umbrella for wet days.
 If you’re thinking about heading up to the local mountains, make sure you bring a warmer layer as well as gloves, scarf and a hat.
 Bring some good walking shoes – Vancouver is a great place to explore on foot!

 - You’ll most likely be flying into Vancouver International Airport, and you’ll find that the easiest way to get to downtown is by hopping on the Canada Line light-rail service – just look for the “Trains to the City” signs!
 The 30-minute trip is CAD $9.20, and tickets can be purchased by credit card on the platform.
 Alternatively, taxis are available and charge a flat fee from $31 - $35 for downtown zones.